maddenp/iotaa/README.md

 - `refs()` accepts the value returned by a `@task` or `@external` object and returns: the `ref` attribute of the value's scalar asset; a `dict` mapping `int` index keys to `ref` attributes of the value's `list` of assets; or a `dict` mapping `str` keys to the `ref` attributes of the value's `dict` of assets. (**NB** The tasks required by a `@tasks` function may return their assets as `dict`s, `list`s, or scalars.
 A `@tasks` function combines assets as a flat `list`.
 Order should be preserved, and `refs()` may be used to extract the assets' `ref` attributes, but selecting a specific asset from a specific required task may be tricky and error-prone.)
 - `run()` runs a command in a subshell -- functionality commonly needed in workflows.
 - `runconda()` runs a command in a subshell with a named conda environment activated.
-- `tasks()` accepts an object (e.g. a module) and returns a list of names of iotaa tasks that are attributes of the object.
+- `tasknames()` accepts an object (e.g. a module) and returns a list of names of tasks that are attributes of the object.
+(This function is called when the `-t` / `--tasks` argument is provided to the CLI, which then prints each task name followed by, when available, the first line of its docstring.)

 ## Development